beerendlauwers/urbanslug.github.io/_posts/2014-12-08-Object-Oriented-Programming-in-C++.md

 ### <u>Access Labels</u>

 These are private, public and protected.
 They are used within classes to set access permissions for the members in that section of the class.
-They really aren't very interesting so I won't spend too much time on them.
-You can also specify them when carrying out inheritance.
+They are also used for base classes to specify how you want the base class inherited as shown in the table below.

 **public**: This label indicates any members within the 'public' section can be accessed freely anywhere a declared object is in scope.